The Meaning of Digital Transformation in the Retail Industry: Examples, Benefits & Trends

 With 2020 just around the corner and the predictions mentioned above, digitally transforming products, processes, and the customer experience is no longer an option but a mandate for retail companies that want to succeed.
 And, luckily there are plenty of examples out there of companies large and small that are finding niches in the market through the right mix of technologies and dedication to transformational shifts in the business.

-A few examples of trends and technologies retail companies should consider as part of their digital transformation efforts include the following:
+A few examples of digital transformation trends and technologies that retail companies should consider as part of their efforts include the following:

 - Mobile apps: Whether a native app or a new-comer technology like progressive web apps, mobile apps and mobile accessibility still reign supreme.
 Shoppers use retail apps to look for localized deals, order products/services online, create wishlists, schedule in-store pickup, and so much more.